holunda-io/bpm-ai-connectors-camunda-8/README.md

 #### Available Image Tags

-There are two different types of Docker images published on [DockerHub](https://hub.docker.com/r/holisticon/bpm-ai-connectors-camunda-8):
+Two types of Docker images are available on [DockerHub](https://hub.docker.com/r/holisticon/bpm-ai-connectors-camunda-8):
-* the light (**~60mb** compressed), default image that you should take if you only want to use the OpenAI API (and other future API-based services)
+* The lightweight (**~60mb** compressed) default image suitable for users only needing the OpenAI API (and other future API-based services)
-  * use `latest` tag (multiarch)
+  * Use `latest` tag (multiarch)
-* the more heavy-weight (~1GB) inference image that contains all dependencies to run transformer AI models (and more) **locally on the CPU**, allowing you to use the `decide`, `extract` and `translate` connectors 100% locally without any API key needed
+* The more heavy-weight (~500mb) inference image that contains all dependencies to run transformer AI models (and more) **locally on the CPU**, allowing you to use the `decide`, `extract` and `translate` connectors 100% locally without any API key needed
-  * use `latest-inference` tag (multiarch)
+  * Use `latest-inference` tag (multiarch)

 ## 🕵 Logging & Tracing

-The connectors support logging traces of all task runs into [Langfuse](https://langfuse.com).
+Our connectors support logging traces of all task runs into [Langfuse](https://langfuse.com).

-This makes it easy to debug problems, monitor latency and cost, analyze task performance and even curate and export datasets from your past runs.
+This allows for easy debugging, latency and cost monitoring, task performance analysis, and even curation and export of datasets from your past runs.

 To configure tracing, add your keys to the `.env` file: